 In 1994 Bridget won a scholarship to study acting at The Academy of Live and Recorded Arts.
 She began her stand-up career in 2005.

-She was nominated for the Leicester Mercury Comedian of the Year (2005), won the inaugural Funny Women Best Show Fringe Award for her show The Court of King Charles II (2007) and was nominated for the Chortle Best Breakthrough Act (2009).
+She was nominated for the Leicester Mercury Comedian of the Year (2005) and was nominated for the Chortle Best Breakthrough Act (2009).
 In 2013 Bridget won the Foster’s Edinburgh Comedy Award for Best Show with her show A BIC FOR HER.

 The show also won the 2014 South Bank Sky Arts Award for Best Comedy, the 2014 Chortle Award for Best Show and a 2014 Hospital 100 Club Award for Performance and Theatre and became the top selling comedy show at Soho Theatre ever.